Fitbit AI Coach: The LLM Shift That Leaves Garmin and Strava Behind

 Fitbit’s New AI Coach is Here: Why Catching Whoop Changes Everything.

-Most of the stories you will read about the fitbit app are feature-focused
+Most of the stories you will read about the Fitbit app are feature-focused, not future-focused and not experience-focused.

-Industry commentators have missed the fundamental behavioural changes that have already started between consumers and their health and fitness apps.
+Industry commentators too often overlook the fundamental behavioural changes that have already started between consumers and their health and fitness apps.
 We are moving from repetitive data interactions to dynamic conversations driven by personal insights.

 The Core Similarity: AI-Powered Conversational Coaching

 Fitbit Coach relies on conversational access.
-The precise mechanism of the interaction doesn’t matter – it can be voice or keyboard.
-What matters is that the AI understands the question, looks at your real-time and historical data, and responds with conversational recommendations, such as “How to improve your VO2max.”
-More complex associations can also be queried, such as when you ask Fitbit Coach, “How has my recent stress management score correlated with my average deep sleep duration and my training readiness for my long runs over the last two weeks?”
+The precise mechanism of the interaction also doesn’t matter – it can be voice or keyboard.
+What matters is that the AI understands the intent (question), looks at your real-time and historical data, and responds with conversational recommendations, such as “How to improve your VO2max.”
+More complex associations can also be queried, such as when you ask Fitbit Coach, “How has my recent stress management score correlated with my average deep sleep duration and my training readiness for my long runs over the last two weeks?” – that’s a highly involved question which couldn’t easily be answered by old tech.

-This data is not hallucinated.
+Understanding that these types of AI responses are not hallucinated is key.
 It’s your actual data with relatively straightforward math applied by the AI.
 In Whoop’s case, the knowledge and insights are bound by a library of scientific papers, and I would assume something similar from Google.

 Over the last few years, you may have seen just about every other wellness and sports data company introducing their AI solution, which often amounts to “Yay, you ran 5% faster than normal today.”
 These systems are typically based on traditional Machine Learning (ML) or simple algorithms.
 This approach does not leverage the conversational and contextual intelligence of a true LLM, and it is often a finite, pre-defined decision tree rather than a dynamic coach.